adxsrc/lict/README.md

     ]

-Any hashable python object `mkey1`, ..., which may be a string like `'meta'`, can be used as metainer's metakey; any python object `meta1`, ..., including another metainer, can be used as metainer's metadata.
+Any hashable python object `mkey1`, ..., which may be a string like `'meta'`, can be used as lict's metakey; any python object `meta1`, ..., including another lict, can be used as lict's metadata.

-## Hierarchical Metainers
+## Hierarchical Licts

-`Metainer` is designed for hierarchical origination of data and metadata.
+`Lict` is designed for hierarchical origination of data and metadata.
-Its power comes from nesting different levels of metainers together.
+Its power comes from nesting different levels of licts together.

 In the above example, the metakeys themselves can be seen as metadata of the metadata.